 1. Color matching in augmented reality

 An excellent AR use case that can sway a consumer in moving from product consideration to purchase stage comes from Dulux Paint Expert: Decorators.
 The company’s augmented reality app allows people to try out various paint colors on their walls.
 Although created as a B2B tool, AR has excellent visualization features for tradespeople to use for agreeing on final paint jobs with their clients.
-This is something that DIY renovation enthusiasts would also appreciate as they spruce up their homes.
+Augmented reality offers a platform for DIY renovation enthusiasts to make better informed choices.

 2. Large object visualization at home